21 Nov 2023

 Storage operators are starting to feel the pressure.

 The industry grew quickly in 2021 and 2022 - this encouraged new investment, new facilities, and new competition.
-We saw enough demand that operators could go on autopilot and still fill their facilities.
+We saw enough demand that operators could go on autopilot and still fill their self storage facilities.

 Now that the market is slowing down, there’s not enough demand for everyone to do well.
 The REITs are consolidating and snapping up facilities across the country.